linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/14 Chapter 14.md

 ---
-aliases: Interest Rate Models
+title: "Chapter 14 - Interest Rate Models"
-tags:
-key_concepts:
 parent_directory: Analysis
+formatted: 2025-12-21 06:45:00 AM
+formatter_model: claude-sonnet-4-5-20250929
+cli_tool: opencode
+primary_tags:
+  - interest rate models
+  - term structure models
+  - vasicek model
+  - cox-ingersoll-ross model
+  - ho-lee model
+secondary_tags:
+  - black-derman-toy model
+  - heath-jarrow-morton model
+  - libor market model
+  - shifted libor market model
+  - binomial interest rate models
+  - risk neutral pricing
+  - no arbitrage models
+  - forward rate models
+  - bond pricing models
+  - interest rate derivatives
 cssclasses: academia
-title: Chapter 14 - Interest Rate Models
-linter-yaml-title-alias: Chapter 14 - Interest Rate Models
 ---

-# Chapter 14

-# Interest Rate Models
+# Chapter 14 - Interest Rate Models

-# 14.1 Introduction
+## 14.1 Introduction

 In this chapter, we review the most popular and important models for the term structure of interest rates and their derivatives.
 We begin with the classical Vasicek and Cox-Ingersoll models which are known as "equilibrium" or "factor-based" models.
 These models formulate the fundamental risk factors (via stochastic processes) that drive the term structure (of zero coupon bonds).
 These models have closed-form solutions to basic interest rate derivative prices such as options and futures.